-Lemon laws can be different from state to state.
+Lemon laws can vary from state to state.
 These laws protect consumers mostly from defective cars and trucks.
-A federal law called the Magnuson-Moss Warranty Act that says if you have any service contract or warranty in effect for appliances including HVAC equipment, companies are prohibited from disclaiming their implied warranties.
+A federal law called the Magnuson-Moss Warranty Act prohibits companies from disclaiming their implied warranties if they have any service contract or warranty in effect for appliances, including HVAC equipment.

-To use HVAC lemon laws all you have to prove is whether or not the problem is related to an equipment fault or a fault of the installer.
+To use HVAC lemon laws, all you have to prove is whether or not the problem is related to an equipment fault or a fault of the installer.
 It’s crucial to know who created the problem.
-Did the factory create the problem or was it your installer.
+Did the factory make the problem, or was it your installer?

-I am not an attorney and am only referring you to an option to be investigated by you, and maybe your attorney.
-There are a number of myths surrounding lemon laws.
+I am not an attorney and am only referring you to an option to be investigated by you and maybe your attorney.
+There are several myths surrounding lemon laws.
 The National Lemon Law Center names a few of them.

 Myth: Lemon laws only apply to motor vehicles